ncbi/elastic-blast-docs/docs/source/configuration.rst

 .. code-block::

     [cloud-provider]
-    aws-security-group = sg-6cae8d08
+    aws-security-group = sg-SOME-RANDOM-STRING

 .. _elb_aws_key_pair:

 ``AWS Key Pair``
 ^^^^^^^^^^^^^^^^

-    This is an optional configuration setting: Name of the AWS key pair to use to login to EC2 instances; must exist in the chosen :ref:`region
+    Name of the AWS key pair to use to login to EC2 instances; must exist in the chosen :ref:`region
     <elb_aws_region>`.

     * Default: None